-If you don't qualify for an HSA when you enroll in this HDHP, or later become ineligible for an HSA, we will establish an HRA for you.
+If you do not qualify for an HSA when you enroll in this HDHP, or later become ineligible for an HSA, please advise us and we will establish an HRA for you.
 If you are enrolled in Medicare, you are ineligible for an HSA and we will establish an HRA for you.
 You must tell us if you become ineligible to contribute to an HSA.